snkashis/android-docs/src/pages/plugins/overview/location-layer.md

 It's important to include the location layer `onStart()` and `onStop()` lifecycle events in their respective activity methods.
 This prevents memory leaks from occurring and reduces battery consumption.
 The plugin has support for the new `LifecycleObserver` APIs, by adding the plugin as a lifecycle observer in your activity, you won't need to handle the lifecycles manually.

 ## Add the location layer
-To initialize the Location layer plugin, you'll need to pass in both the map view and the `mapboxMap` object.
-Depending on whether or not you'd like the Location Layer to track the user's location automatically or not, you can either pass in a locationEngine or `null`.
+You'll need to pass in both a `MapView` and `MapboxMap` object to initialize the Location Layer Plugin.
+Depending on whether or not you'd like the plugin to track the user's location automatically or not, you can either pass in a locationEngine or `null`.

 ```java
 locationLayerPlugin = new LocationLayerPlugin(mapView, mapboxMap, locationEngine);
 ```

-If no location engines provided, you are responsible for updating the location position manually using `LocationLayerPlugin#forceLocationUpdate(@Nullable Location location)`.
+If no location engine is provided, you are responsible for updating the location position manually using `LocationLayerPlugin#forceLocationUpdate(@Nullable Location location)`.

 ### Enabling or disabling the LocationLayerPlugin